barumau/PanGlobish/eng/G-ABC.md

 ## Punctuation

-<.> All kinds of sentences may end with a full stop.
+« . » All kinds of sentences may end with a full stop.

-<?> Questions may end alternatively with a question mark.
+« ? » Questions may end alternatively with a question mark.

-<!> Exclamation mark indicates loudness or emphasis.
+« ! » Exclamation mark indicates loudness or emphasis.

-<...> Three dots (i.e. ellipsis) indicates incompleteness or uncertainty.
+« ... » Three dots (i.e. ellipsis) indicates incompleteness or uncertainty.

-<:> Colon indicates the beginning of an explanation, quotation or list.
+« : » Colon indicates the beginning of an explanation, quotation or list.

-<,> Comma indicates a small pause or separation between clauses or listed items.
+« , » Comma indicates a small pause or separation between clauses or listed items.

 Because the first word of sentences is not capitalized, a space may be inserted _before_ and _after_ the punctuation mark that ends the sentence.
 This practice helps to put sentences clearly apart.

-> un dei, mi wan gow to da bazar . mi mite mi's frende der .
-> he sey: halo ! yu gude, wa ? mi sey: mi gude !
-> den wi gow to mi's haus en yam som piza .
+    (1) sal!  tu gud, he?  mi van go to bazar.  tu van kom kon mi, he?
+    (2) sal ! tu gud, he ? mi van go to bazar. tu van kom kon mi, he ?

-In informal texts, smileys, emoticons and emojis may be used to indicate mood.
+In informal texts, smileys, emoticons and emojis may be used like punctuation marks to end sentences but in addition they indicate the mood of the speaker.
 For example **:)** indicates happiness and **:(** indicates sadness.

 **mi love yu :)**
-= I love you.
+– I love you.
 **yu no love mi :(**
-= You don't love me.
+– You don't love me.